 Many of the brightest researchers have the deep conviction that an academic career is what they have been trained for and is worth every effort in its pursuit.
-In reality, however, the road towards an assistant professorship can be long and narrow.
+In reality, however, the road towards an assistant professorship can be long and filled with obstacles.
 Typically, a university would like faculty candidates that already have independent research grants or strong proof that they will sometime soon.
-At the same time, without a tenure-track Assistant Professor title, the postdoc or project scientist can find it close to impossible to apply for grants such as an R01 from the NIH.
+At the same time, without a tenure-track Assistant Professor title, the postdoc or project scientist can find it close to impossible to apply for grants from the NIH.

-To provide a better solution, particularly for those up-and-coming researchers who do not yet possess all of the attributes listed above but who are truly dedicated to basic research and development with unusual talents and patience, we offer a chance through the Scintillon Assistant Professor Entry Program.
+Scintillon Institute believes in the power of these innovative minds to transform real world problems into industry leading solutions.
+To provide a better opportunity, particularly for those up-and-coming researchers who do not yet possess all of the attributes listed above but who are truly dedicated to basic research and development with unusual talents and patience, we offer a chance through the Scintillon Assistant Professor Entry Program.

 After passing a personalized screening process, Scintillon Institute will provide accepted candidates with the title of Assistant Professor with full authorization to write independent research grants, such as R01 and R21.
 More importantly, our highly experienced and distinguished faculty will do hands-on coaching in grant writing and application packaging.
 Collaborative grants or center grants may also be developed jointly, if appropriate.

 Scintillon Institute is a private non-profit institute built by researchers with a big vision to apply basic research to solve real world problems with an emphasis on technology advancement.
 We have a one-of-a-kind culture that nurtures young talent and helps researchers grow together.